Showing posts with label Flood Waters Down. Show all posts

 Extreme heat is not just uncomfortable.
 It kills.
 It erodes productivity, threatens food security and degrades mental health.
 It disproportionately affects the elderly, the poor, outdoor workers and those living in poorly insulated or densely built environments.

-And yet, in much of the UK’s mainstream media and politics, heat is still treated as a lifestyle issue, not a public health or systemic risk.
+And yet, in much of the UK’s mainstream media and politics, heat is still largely treated as a lifestyle issue, not a public health or systemic risk.

 Another recent editorial in The Guardian put it plainly: "We must stop thinking of climate breakdown as a future issue.
 We need to build national readiness now, or we’ll let everyday life keep breaking down."